You are here: Home page > Transportation > Electric cars

 Performance

 Even in performance, electric cars sometimes outclass gasoline ones.
-As we've already seen, electric motors can produce high torque even at low speeds, which means they can accelerate more quickly than gasoline cars that don't produce their peak torque until they reach relatively high engine speeds.
+As we've already seen, electric motors can produce high torque even at low speeds, which means they can accelerate from a standstill more quickly than gasoline cars that don't produce their peak torque until they reach relatively high engine speeds.
 They're also quieter and smoother.
 As Tesla have demonstrated, there's no reason whatsoever why electric motors and batteries—once thought of as dull, worthy, and rather plodding— can't power racy, exciting sports cars.
-A Tesla Model S can accelerate from 0–60mph (100km/h) in just 3.9 seconds, comparable to a high-performance gasoline-powered BMW M5 (and in at least one test, by Automobile magazine, rather better).
+A Tesla Model S can accelerate from 0–60mph (100km/h) in just 3.9 seconds, comparable to a high-performance gasoline-powered BMW M5 (and in at least one test, by Motortrend magazine, rather better).

 Maintenance